istio-ecosystem/istio-operator/README.md

 the container with the key-value "name: discovery" is selected from the list of containers, and the command line parameter with value "30m" is selected to be modified.
 The advanced overlay capability is described in more detail in the spec.

+## Interaction with controller

+The controller shares the same API as the operator CLI, so it's possible to install any of the above examples as a CR in the cluster in the istio-operator namespace and the controller will react to it with the same outcome as running `mesh manifest apply -f <path-to-custom-resource-file>`.

 ## Architecture